Create a Generic IOC#

 The rest of the files created by the template are essentially boilerplate and can be left alone for most Generic IOCs.
 However there are many places where changes could be made for advanced use cases.
 An example of this is the ioc-adaravis Generic IOC, this has a custom version of the start.sh entrypoint script.
 It connects to the GigE cameras described in the IOC instance and gets information regarding the set of configuration parameters each camera supports - this is then used to generate custom database and OPI files.

-To work on this project we will use local a developer container.
+To work on this project we will use a local developer container.
 All changes and testing will be performed inside this developer container.

 Once the developer container is running it is always instructive to have the /epics folder added to your workspace: